pointybeard/api_framework/README.md

 A controllers class and file name are the same.
 Each controller must sit in a folder path that matches your page path.

 For example, if you had a page called "entry", and you wanted to provide PUT, POST, PATCH and DELETE functionality, name your controller class "ControllerEntry" and the file `ControllerEntry.php`.
 It should be placed in `/workspace/controllers`.
 If that same page was then a child of a page called "parent", you must create a new folder called `parent` inside `/workspace/controllers`.
 Place `ControllerEntry` in this new folder.
-Be sure to adjust its namespace accordingly. **Note: Be sure to rebuild your composer autoloader (`composer dumpautoload`) whenever you move or create a new Controller.**
+Be sure to adjust its namespace accordingly. **Note: Also remember to rebuild the API Framework composer autoloader (`composer dumpautoload`) whenever you move or create a new Controller.**

 Here is an example of a completed controller: